shendo/websnort/docs/source/troubleshooting.rst

 -----------------------------------------------------

-You need to ensure that snort/suricata can run as the same user running the web applicaton.
+You need to ensure that snort/suricata can run as the same user running the web application.
 In particular check that all config files are readable by the web user.
 On Ubuntu recent packages of snort deploy */etc/snort/snort.conf* as root readable only.